BlockchainAsset/Inherichain/docs/Inherichain.md

 This event is used to notify when the heir has received the access to the contract.

+### `claimDisputeCreated(address _funder, contract IArbitrator _arbitrator, uint256 _disputeID)`

+This event is used to notify the claim dispute has been started by arbitrator.

 ### `heirApproval(address _approver, bool _status)`